 Indicator A1-Number of water treatment plants providing full treatment Definition The total number of water treatment plants providing full treatment during the reporting year (plants).
+General supporting notes The total number of water treatment plants providing full treatment during the reporting year (plants).
 Water treatment plant includes: individual facilities receiving raw or partially treated water for treatment and ultimate delivery to customers-noting there could be more than one facility at a location and excludes: x secondary or booster disinfection facilities.
-The number of plants includes: General supporting notes plants that are owned by the utility or form part of a Build Own, Operate, Transfer (BOOT) contract between the utility and a third party (see Practice Note 4) plants that remove colour and turbidity as well as provide filtration and disinfection plants that may also include in addition to the above, taste and odour reduction, softening, pH correction and the targeted removal of elements and compounds such as iron, manganese, nitrates, and pesticides and excludes: plants that only include disinfection processes such as chlorination, chloramination, ozonation, and ultraviolet treatment.
+The number of plants includes: plants that are owned by the utility or form part of a Build Own, Operate, Transfer (BOOT) contract between the utility and a third party (see Practice Note 4) plants that remove colour and turbidity as well as provide filtration and disinfection plants that may also include in addition to the above, taste and odour reduction, softening, pH correction and the targeted removal of elements and compounds such as iron, manganese, nitrates, and pesticides and excludes: x plants that only include disinfection processes such as chlorination, chloramination, ozonation, and ultraviolet treatment.